2016 NBA Finals: Golden State Warriors

 This was the defending NBA Champion Golden State Warriors' second consecutive trip to the NBA Finals and eighth overall.
 The Warriors broke the record set by the 1995–96 Chicago Bulls by finishing the regular season with a 73–9 record.
 In addition, the Warriors broke numerous other NBA records, including most road wins (34), best start to a season (24–0) and longest regular-season home win streak (54 dating back to the 2014–15 season).
 They also became the first team to make over 1,000 three-pointers in the regular-season with 1,077, eclipsing the previous record of 933 set by the 2014–15 Houston Rockets.

 The Warriors were led by Stephen Curry, who was named the NBA Most Valuable Player (MVP) for the second straight season.
 The Splash Brothers twosome of Curry and Klay Thompson were the highest scoring duo in the league, combining to average 52.2 points per game.
 Head coach Steve Kerr missed the first 43 regular season games because of a back injury.
 Assistant coach Luke Walton served as interim head coach during Kerr's absence and he led the Warriors to a 39–4 start.

 In the playoffs, the Warriors defeated the Houston Rockets in the first round and the Portland Trail Blazers in the conference semifinals in five games each.
 Curry missed six games in the first two rounds due to injuries.
 He missed two games after tweaking his right ankle in Game 1 against the Rockets.
-In his first game back in Game 4, he sprained his right knee and was sidelined for two weeks, missing four games.
-In Game 7 of the Western Conference Finals, the Warriors defeated the Oklahoma City Thunder, 96–88, becoming only the 10th team in NBA history to overcome a 3–1 series deficit, and advancing to a second straight NBA Finals for the first time since 1947 and 1948.
+In his first game back in Game 4, Curry sprained his right knee and was sidelined for two weeks, missing four games.
+In Game 7 of the Western Conference finals, the Warriors defeated the Oklahoma City Thunder, 96–88, becoming only the 10th team in NBA history to overcome a 3–1 series deficit, and advancing to a second straight NBA Finals for the first time since 1947 and 1948.